MagicDuck/grug-far.nvim/README.md

 can be quite beefy in size.

 ### Filetype
-Note that *grug-far.nvim* buffers will have `filetype=grug-far` if you need filter/exclude them in any situations.
+Note that *grug-far.nvim* buffers will have `filetype=grug-far` and history buffers will have `filetype=grug-far-history` if you need filter/exclude them in any situations.

 ### ⚒️  Lua API